makeruniverse/docs/docs/studios/media-studio.md

 ### Kyub

-## Film Studio
+## Photo & Video Studio

-The Film Studio is a setup for video recordings and photo shoots in our Media Studio.
+The Photo & Video Studio is a setup for video recordings and photo shoots in our Media Studio.

 ### Portrait Photography